News

 ASECU Youth Winter School

-With the theme "Future Technologies and Artificial Intelligence for a Digital Economy and Society," this year's Winter School provided a forum for knowledge and experience sharing regarding the ways in which contemporary technologies and artificial intelligence are influencing the digital economy and society.
-The event schedule featured presentations made by members of multinational teams as well as talks given by specialists from around the globe.
+The Winter School, held under the theme “Future Technologies and Artificial Intelligence for a Digital Economy and Society,” served as a platform for the exchange of knowledge and experiences concerning the impact of emerging technologies and artificial intelligence on the digital economy and contemporary society.
+The programme featured presentations by multinational student teams and lectures delivered by experts representing diverse academic and professional backgrounds.